Skip to contents

 buzzr works with two different representations of time:

-• File-time (start_filetime): seconds elapsed since the start of the audio file.
-This is what buzzdetect writes directly — it knows nothing about when you pressed record.
+• File-time (column: start_filetime): seconds elapsed since the start of the audio file.
+This is present in the raw buzzdetect results files as start.

-This vignette explains how buzzr converts file names into date-times, how to handle mixed recorder types, and how to work with the resulting timestamps for plotting and modelling.
+This vignette explains how buzzr converts file names into date-times, how to handle mixed patterns in filenames (e.g. from different recorder types), and how to work with the resulting timestamps for plotting and modelling.

 Reading a timestamp from a file name

 Most field recorders embed the recording start time in the file name. buzzr reads this using the same POSIX format codes as base R’s strptime().
-Common examples:
+For example, you might see:

 2023-08-09_00-00-00 '%Y-%m-%d_%H-%M-%S'

-The Five Flowers dataset uses the YYMMDD_HHMM pattern.
+The Five Flowers dataset included with buzzr uses the YYMMDD_HHMM pattern, since that’s what our (the Ohio State University Bee Lab) recorders (Sony ICD-PX370) use.
 Let’s parse a single file:

 path <- system.file(